 In Structural Testing, software application functionality is verified by performing tests that exercise each individual module in isolation.
 Each module can be tested independently.
-In Functional Testing, it is verified by performing tests that exercise specified combinations of related modules.
+Functional Testing verifies it by performing tests that exercise specified combinations of related modules.
 It is performed to verify whether the software meets the expected requirements and to detect functional errors.

-Structural testing is a black-box testing method or software testing technique in which software’s structural elements such as modules, components, and objects are tested for proper interface and interaction.
+Structural testing is a black-box testing method or software testing technique in which software’s structural elements, such as modules, components, and objects, are tested for proper interface and interaction.

-Data Flow Testing:
+Data Flow Testing

 Functional testing has five levels – Unit, Integration, System, Acceptance, and Regression:

-Unit Testing: In unit testing, it is verified whether each software module works as expected by performing a set of test cases on the individual modules.
+Unit testing verifies whether each software module works as expected by performing a set of test cases on the individual modules.
 It focuses mainly on individual components, methods, classes, or functions.
 Unit testing is performed after module coding and before integration testing.

 In system testing, it is verified whether the entire integrated application meets the requirements of its users and works as expected.